Karma (Lloyd Banks song)

 "Karma" is the third and final single from Lloyd Banks's debut album, The Hunger for More.
-It features Avant on the music video and radio version, while singer Kevin Cossom provides additional vocals on the album version of the song.
+Avant is a guest artist on the music video and radio version, while singer Kevin Cossom provides additional vocals on the album version of the song.

 Background

 Karma was released in October 2004.
-It debuted at #71 and peaked at #17 on the U.S. Billboard Hot 100.
-It features R&B singer Avant on the video and radio versions, while singer Kevin Cossom appears on the chorus of the album version.
+It debuted at number 71 and peaked at number 17 on the U.S. Billboard Hot 100.
+The R&B singer Avant appears on the video and radio versions, while singer Kevin Cossom is heard on the chorus of the album version.
 The song was produced by Greg "Ginx" Doby and samples "Inseparable" by Natalie Cole.

 Music video

 The music video for the song was directed by Little X and features a guest appearance from KD Aubert as Lloyd Banks' love interest.
 At the end of the video the screen goes static and Tony Yayo raps his verse from the song Ain't No Click.